Y

 Common Health Issues

-May people believe cross-breed dogs to have fewer health issues than pure-breed dogs.
+Many people believe cross-breed dogs have fewer health issues than pure-breed dogs.
 However, this is untrue, and mixed breeds may tend to have different or more health issues due to genetic inconsistencies.
-As a cross between two different breeds, Yorkiepoo puppies of the same litter may inherit very different genetic health vulnerabilities from both of its parents, making it somewhat difficult to predict which health problems may emerge.
+As a cross between two different breeds, Yorkiepoo puppies of the same litter may inherit very different genetic health vulnerabilities from both of their parents, making it somewhat difficult to predict which health problems may emerge.
 It is important to keep an eye out for health issues common to both parent breeds.

 Yorkshire terriers tend to experience hypothyroidism, Legg-Calve-Perthes Disease affecting the hip joints, Cushing’s Disease affecting hormone balance, breathing issues such as collapsing trachea, patellar luxation, pancreatitis, bladder stones, and low blood sugar.
 Degenerative issues of the eyes are also common in Yorkies.

-Mini and toy poodles, the other parent of Yorkipoos, experience similar health problems as Yorkies along with epilepsy, eyelid irregularity, and retinal atrophy.
+Mini and toy poodles, the other parent of Yorkipoos, experience similar health problems as Yorkies, along with epilepsy, eyelid irregularity, and retinal atrophy.
 Small breeds also experience worse periodontal disease than other breeds, and it is important to maintain dental hygiene in Yorkiepoos.

 • Anxiety